-One of the ocean’s most important life-giving functions is its absorption of carbon dioxide emissions.
-But we have increased the amount of carbon pollution pumped into the air, and in turn, the ocean has absorbed more and more of it.
-As a result, the ocean’s chemistry is changing—it has become 30 percent more acidic since the Industrial Revolution.
-There is no uncertainty or doubt about this; it is a simple and eminently replicable chemical process.
+As we have increased the amount of carbon pollution pumped into the air, the ocean has absorbed more and more of it, becoming 30 percent more acidic since the Industrial Revolution.
+This has a ripple effect up the food web and across livelihoods.